 part of a Paratrooper Team.
 Can we share

 Yes you can.
 And we encourage this type of organizing.
-The students from Bucknell University are a great example of this.
-For the past four years they’ve had the largest group of skydivers and have raised the most pledges.
-They organize all sorts of events in their community leading up to Operation Freefall to help them not only raise pledges, but also to raise awareness.
-They walk dogs, wash cars, and organize bake sales and ultimate Frisbee contests to ensure every one of their skydivers is able to participate.
-Each event creates more awareness of sexual violence in their community culminating on Operation Freefall Day.
-The day of the event they all carpool to the drop zone and spend the entire day (we’re talking sunrise to sunset) cheering one another on.
-It’s a great team effort and one we encourage everyone to follow.
+As an example, students from Bucknell University had the most jumpers and pledges four years running.
+They accomplished this by organizing all sorts of events in their community leading up to Operation Freefall to help them not only raise pledges, but also to raise awareness of sexual violence on their campus.
+They walked dogs, washed cars, and organized bake sales and held an ultimate Frisbee contests to ensure every one of their skydivers was able to participate.
+Each event raised awareness of sexual violence in their community and ultimately culminated on Operation Freefall Day.
+The day of the event they all carpooled to the drop zone and spent the entire day (we're talking sunrise to sunset) cheering one another on.
+It was a great team effort and one we encourage everyone to follow.

 my employer's matching donation count toward

 It depends.
 We really like companies that match employee donations.
-However, in past years we’ve run into some unforeseen problems with matching donations?the biggest being we sometimes don’t receive the matching donation.
-That means the Cause loses money, which is something we can’t let happen.
-So, a matching donation will count toward your $850 minimum if we receive it prior to the deadline.
-It will count toward the 50/50 split (if you raise more than $850) between SOAR and your local host if we receive it by the specified deadline.
+However, in past years we've run into some unforeseen problems with matching donations…the biggest being we sometimes don't receive the matching donation.
+That means SOAR and the local host (if any) loses money, which is something we don't like to happen, especially since it is to help survivors with the healing process.
+So, a matching donation will count toward your $950 minimum if we receive it by April 1, 2014.
+It will count toward the 50/50 split (if you raise more than $950) between SOAR and your local host if we receive it by May 31, 2014.

 does the participation fee include?